ucasligang/ucasligang.github.io/_pages/about.md

 ---
 permalink: /
 title: "Overview " # ([Curriculum Vitae](https://lijian.ac.cn/files/cv/UCAS_PhD_lijian.pdf))
-excerpt: ""
+excerpt: "Overview"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Since 2022, I have been working as a Tenure-track Senior Researcher at the Institute of Information Engineering, Chinese Academy of Sciences (CAS).
+Since 2020, I have been working as a Tenure-track Senior Researcher at the Institute of Information Engineering, Chinese Academy of Sciences (CAS).
 I obtained my Ph.D. degree from Institute of Information Engineering, CAS in 2020, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.

 My research interests mainly lie in **large-scale machine learning**, encompassing efficient algorithms and theoretical guarantees for both conventional machine learning methods and large language models (LLMs).